BU-NU-CLOUD-F19/Interoperable_Container_Runtime/documentation_wiki/container_images_build_file_Benchmarks.md

 Next steps:

-Begin designing code for Docker case for 4.1, 4.5
+Begin designing code for Docker case for 4.1, 4.5; begin prototyping based on local copies to ensure syntax. refer to https://github.com/nginxinc/docker-nginx/blob/master/stable/alpine/Dockerfile/ for sample Dockerfile - pull and make edits on copy to generate alterante images; determine how to identify changes in env variables for app testing.

 Determine how to find images in CRI-O
 Determine if possible to inspect image info in containerd; if not, may not be possible to have full implementation unless information exists elsewhere
 *Imagefiles should be in /var/lib/docker (or perhaps similar)*